amesaine/colejak/README.md

 - Some browsers don't respect .XCompose (Firefox LTS on Debian).
 It does work in Brave though.

-This is a tradeoff that I'm willing to take for:
+This is a tradeoff for:

 - Significant increase in accuracy
 - Fingers stay at/near homerow